mbtyers/riverdist/cran-comments.md

 ## Package update
-* This is a minor patch to fix a bug in one function.
+* This is a minor patch to address forthcoming changes to a dependency.
-* The previous version was an update of the 'riverdist' package to eliminate dependency on the 'sp' and 'rgdal' packages, and move to the newer 'sf' package.
 * I have read and agree to all CRAN policies.

 ## Test environments
 * local Windows 10 install, R 4.3.1
 * winbuilder R-Devel
-* Mac OS 13.4.1, R 4.3.1
+* winbuilder R-Release 4.3.2
+* macbuilder R-Release 4.3.0

 ## R CMD check results
 * There are no ERRORs, WARNINGs, or NOTEs.